 Establishing social skills

 Depending upon the type of art therapy methods adopted, the children will be divided into different groups where they work together to develop social skills.
 Children learn to share things and understand how anything they do have their effects on others.
-Not only this, developing a relationship with the therapist helps them in building their trust on people around.
+Not only this, developing a relationship with the therapist helps them in building their trust in the people around them.

-Playing with colours not only helps the child overcome their fears, but it is also a slow learning process.
-The child learns different colours and how certain colour has its effects on human behaviour.
+Playing with colors not only helps the child overcome their fears, but it is also a slow learning process.
+The child learns different colors and how certain color has its effects on human behavior.
 The freedom of doing whatever the child likes and dealing with different shapes and developing stories through visuals makes him stronger and smarter.

 Emotional and physical development

-Children are given the freedom to draw what they want, this could be done not only in formal art therapy institutes, but parents can also allow them to do what the want by providing art supplies at home.
-Expression of emotions in the form of art build confidence in the child and develop trust for their parents.
+Children are given the freedom to draw what they want, this could be done not only in formal art therapy institutes, but parents can also allow them to do what they want by providing art supplies at home.
+Expression of emotions in the form of art builds confidence in the child and develops trust for their parents.